dcxSt/stephenfay/src/pages/writing/eddys-adventure.md

 "You *have* to pay your landlady." said the girl.
 "You signed the lease; she can take you to court if you don't pay."
 There was frustration in her voice, but Eddy was glad that the girl was no longer doubting herself.
 He nodded but remained unconvinced.

 A large cylindrical tub of white powder sat on the desk next to the girl, about the same volume as two babies.
-Noticing from his gaze that Eddy's attention had moved from his rent situation to the tub, the girl said "I'm going to give it to old Gin."
+Noticing from his gaze that Eddy's attention had moved from his rent situation to the tub, the girl said, "I'm going to give it to old Gin."
 Her frustrated tone carried into the new context.
 His expression remained confused.
 "It's cough medicine," she added.

 Suddenly an intelligent-looking, middle-aged man with neatly combed dark brown hair and glasses entered through the double doors immediately behind them.
 He walked right past them without slowing down and bellowed "Hellew, Mr. Chandler!" in an overly enthusiastic Irish accent and disappeared around the corner.
 The harrowing exclamation caused Eddy's upper body to straighten out into an upright pose.
 The man was back.
 Wearing the same faint smile on his lips, he strode past them once more from the other direction.
 This time making direct eye contact with Eddy, he boomed "Hellew Ms. Qian!" with the same manic intensity as before and was gone.
 But his words resonated for a moment longer.